skmishraRoot/Network_Security/Snortsetup.md

 	sudo apt-get update && sudo apt upgrade -y sudo apt-get install snort

+While installing snort it will ask for your ip range.
+You can check your ip using `ip a` you can find your IP range in the result and you need to put that range like ` xx.xx.xx.0/24` first three position of the IP and in the end you need add your cider notation.

 Now we have snort installed on our system.
-Let's configure it to our with our system/network.
+Snort comes with many predefined rules by community which is good to go for beginners.
+Let's run our snort now.

+#### Starting Snort

+First let's check snort manual to learn more about its options and other interseting arguments.